đź’ˇKEY TAKEAWAYS

 What Is a Traffic Conviction?

 Convictions can carry different consequences depending on the offense.
-More serious charges—like DUI or vehicular assault—create a permanent criminal record and may lead to jail, fines, probation, and loss of driving privileges.
+More serious charges—like DUI or vehicular assault—create a permanent criminal record and may lead to imprisonment, fines, probation, and loss of driving privileges.
 Lesser convictions may not result in jail time, but can still add points to your license or raise your insurance rates.

 The long-term impact of a conviction often depends on how the court categorizes the offense.
 Some convictions, even for traffic-related conduct, qualify as misdemeanors or felonies.
 Others may seem minor but still count toward habitual offender status if you have repeated charges.
 That is why reviewing the charge and the possible penalties before entering any plea is essential.